 External works included roadways, car parking for 25 vehicles to the west of the building and a car park for 7 vehicles to the east of the building, landscaping and associated site works.

 The building was designed to incorporate many architectural finishes including acoustic panelling, feature metalwork, glazed brickwork, bluestone paving, curtain walling and timber panelling.
 Technical elements involved extensive services which was vital to ensure the buildings’ acoustic requirements and functionality provided the best facilities for the school.
 Design and functionality features include:

-- Mature trees to allow natural screening and shading to the west and deciduous trees in the forecourt to allow the sun to penetrate the building in winter and provide shading in summer;
+- Mature trees to the west to allow natural screening and shading, and deciduous trees in the forecourt to allow the sun to penetrate the building in winter and provide shading in summer;

-- Consideration of occupants thermal comfort with the use of sustainable materials and low VOC products.
+- Consideration of occupant’s thermal comfort through use of sustainable materials and low VOC products;

-- Provision of good levels of natural lighting and external views.
+- Provision of natural lighting and external views;

-- Extensive operable windows to provide natural ventilation.
+- Extensive operable windows to provide natural ventilation; and

 - Reduction in car parking, thus encouraging the use of public transport.